 In the case of XHTML, there are three types of documents that are possible, which are- Strict, Frames, and Transitional.
 It is mandatory for an XHTML document to start with any of the three doc types.
 In XHTML, there is no room for upper case letters when it comes to the Tags, Attributes, and even Events.
 Owing to the least amount of fuss associated with XHTML, the loading time of web pages based on XHTML decreases significantly.
 So, converting your web pages to XHTML can keep your website in the race for a longer period.

 If we talk about the nature of HTML language, then it would not be wrong to say that it is quite flexible.
 The easily customizable framework of HTML requires moderate parsing.
 On the other hand, the XML elements present in XHTML is not that flexible.
 When it comes to parsing, the XML needs the standard parsers of the same.
 It means that there is not much scope available.
 HTML has two filename extensions, which are- .htm and .html, there are four extensions in XHTML, i.e. .htm, .html, .xml, .xht, and .xhtml.

-As a matter of fact, there are three elements that make up HTML, which are- the start tag, the end tag, and the textual as well as graphic content that lie within these tags.
+As a matter of fact, there are three elements that make up HTML, which is- the start tag, the end tag, and the textual as well as graphic content that lies within these tags.
 On the other hand, XHTML has just one root component.
 Similarly, there are few more similarities and dissimilarities between HTML and XHTML.
 Learning both of them can be easy if you can focus on the basics first.